 A two-entity structure may also be desirable when a cannabis grower or retailer produces edibles, oils, vaporizers, etc. It allows the brand to operate separately and distinctly from the cannabis retailer and would either sell or license its goods.

 Incorporate Your Cannabis Business Today!

 Eager to dive into this growing industry and form your cannabis business?
 Get started today with Incfile’s help!
 Incfile can help you form your business entity quickly and easily.
-You can start your business today for $0 + state fees, and you’ll get a Registered Agent free for the first year.
+You can form your business today for $0 + state fees, and you'll get a Registered Agent free for the first year.
 No contracts.
 No hidden fees.
 And Incfile is there to also assist you with any nuances of owning and operating a cannabis business.
 Want to know more?
 Reach out to us!